Tswaing Local Municipality: Main places

 The 2011 census divided the municipality into the following main places:

 Politics

 The municipal council consists of twenty-eight members elected by mixed-member proportional representation.
 Fourteen councillors are elected by first-past-the-post voting in fourteen wards, while the remaining fourteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of nineteen seats on the council.

 The following table shows the results of the election.

+Financial mismanagement

+In January 2025, the municipality was listed as one of the top ten municipalities in arrears on their pension contributions.